-Whales evolved from land mammals many years ego and share many of their senses with modern-day land mammals.
-However, some of their senses are unique to allow them to survive in the oceans.
+Years ago, whales evolved from land mammals and shared many of their senses with modern-day land mammals.
+However, some of their senses are unique, allowing them to survive in the oceans.

-In this article we look at the different senses that marine mammals use.
-If you want to know more then please read on.
+This article looks at the different senses that marine mammals use.
+If you want to know more then, please read on.

 Marine mammals are unique.
-Although they breathe air as other mammals do, they need to see both in air and underwater.
+Although they breathe air like other mammals, they need to see underwater and above.

 As marine mammals evolved from land mammals, their eyes were originally only adapted for sight on land.
-Evolution of the eye was essential to allow them to see not only on land but underwater.
+The eye evolution was essential to allow them to see not only on land but underwater.

 Eyes that are adapted to being able to see in air lose their focus in water.
 This is because light travels slower in water than it does in air.
 In water, the light bends when it passes into the water.